jfozard/nvs_test/README.md

 - Input network is a UNet, based on ResNet34, rather than the DeepLabV3+ network in the original paper.

-- View-conditioned denoiser uses the k-diffusion implementation of EDM https://github.com/crowsonkb/k-diffusion This network is considerably larger (500M params?) than the denoising network in the manuscript.
+- View-conditioned denoiser uses the k-diffusion implementation of EDM https://github.com/crowsonkb/k-diffusion This network is a bit larger (110M params?) than the denoising network in the manuscript (90M).
 Chosen by accident owing to defaults in k-diffusion repo.

 - Auxillary losses applied on volume rendered RGB images at novel views (first three channels of rendered latents).
   This probably impedes optimal performance later, but permits pre-training of just the input network and NeRF,